-We have all been guilty on relying on humble instant noodles to get us through those late night study sessions, seasons of being broke or a quick meal in under 2 minutes.
+We have all been guilty of relying on humble instant noodles to get us through those late night study sessions, seasons of being broke or a quick meal in under 2 minutes.
 And yes, in Yokohama you can find an entire museum dedicated to the first CUPNOODLES.

 The museum pays homage to Momofuku Ando, the inventor of instant noodles who went on to invent CUPNOODLES and Space Ramen and even has a theatre playing a 14-minute CG film of his story.

-The museum is equally fun for kids and adults so allow yourself at least a couple of hours (or more if you want to get hands-on in the various workshops) and don’t miss out on this one-of-a-kind experience in Yokohama.
+The ramen museum is equally fun for kids and adults so allow yourself at least a couple of hours (or more if you want to get hands-on in the various workshops) and don’t miss out on this one-of-a-kind experience in Yokohama.